 Clean Out the Gutters and the Downspouts

-Lake Elmo, Minn. certainly has its share of trees with leaves that fall and clog your gutters.
-Twice a year, you need to get up that ladder, pull out all the gunk that has gathered in your gutters and run your hose to check that the downspouts are doing their jobs.
-If you leave the dirt, leaves, and other debris in the gutters over the winter, it will freeze, get into the seams, and cause leaks.
+Lake Elmo certainly has its share of trees with leaves that fall and clog your gutters.
+Twice a year, you need to get up on a ladder, pull out all the gunk that has gathered in your gutters, and run your hose down the downspouts to check that they are doing their jobs.
+If you leave the dirt, leaves, and other debris in the gutters over the winter, it will freeze in the seams and cause leaks.

 Seal the Seams on Aging Aluminum Gutters

 Of course, even with good maintenance, your older gutters will become dented and warp over time.
-It is recommended to use some sealant on freshly cleaned gutters to ensure the water continues draining downward and not spilling over into your siding or worse, under your eaves.
-If you don't want to get up that ladder yourself, the pros at Midwest Exteriors can take care of this chore for you.
+It is recommended to use some sealant on freshly cleaned gutters to ensure the water continues draining downward and not spilling over into your siding—or worse, under your eaves!

 Check the Connection to Your House